yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 ### Putting It All Together

-After carefully applying the above transformations, I ended up with the [__final Push implementation of the interpreter__](https://gist.github.com/yaskovdev/71010ede2d070ed88c11334160fedc88).
+After applying the above transformations to the C# code, I ended up with the [__final Push implementation of the interpreter__](https://gist.github.com/yaskovdev/71010ede2d070ed88c11334160fedc88).

-The interpreter takes the registers and the encoded URM program as input and executes the program.
-The state of the registers after the execution is the result of the URM program.
+The interpreter takes the registers and the encoded URM program as input, executes the program, and produces the final state of the registers as the result.

 ## Testing the Interpreter